 Work injuries can happen when we least expect them.
 Anyone who does physical labor is at risk for an incident that impedes their ability to perform the basic job functions.
 Even people who work “low-risk” jobs can be injured at work due to someone else’s negligence.
 Preexisting health conditions can also get worse due to a personal injury at work or hazardous work conditions.

 If you have been injured at work, you may be entitled to collect compensation if a negligent third party was involved.
-The personal injury attorneys at Marcus & Mack have years of experience and legal knowledge handling third-party work injury claims throughout Indiana, PA.
-Whether your work injury was sustained doing construction, manufacturing, healthcare, retail or another occupation, we want to work with you on your claim.
+The Western PA personal injury attorneys at our firm have years of experience and legal knowledge handling third-party work injury claims throughout Indiana, PA.
+Whether your work injury was sustained doing construction, manufacturing, healthcare, retail, or another occupation, we want to work with you on your claim.

 Understanding Third Party Work Injury Claims

 Third-party work injuries occur when a person or entity working for another company caused your injury due to their reckless or negligent behavior.
-Under Pennsylvania law, you cannot sue your employer or a co-worker for negligence if you are hurt on the job, but that protection does not apply to negligent third parties.
-They may be held accountable for their actions through the civil court system.
+Under Pennsylvania law, you often cannot sue your employer or a co-worker for negligence if you are hurt on the job, but that protection does not apply to negligent third parties, who may be held accountable for their actions through the civil court system.

 For example, accidents caused by third parties often happen on construction sites where more than one company is involved in a single project.
 They include:

 However, third-party work injuries do not only happen on construction sites.
 Some other examples of third-party claims include:

 - A negligent driver hits you while you are running a company errand.